benmaier/smallworld/README.rst

 smallworld
 ==========

-| Generate and analyze small-world networks according to the revised
-Watts-Strogatz model where the randomization
-| at *β* = 1 is truly equal to the Erdős-Rényi network model.
+Generate and analyze small-world networks according to the revised Watts-Strogatz model where the randomization at *β* = 1 is truly equal to the Erdős-Rényi network model.

-The Watts-Strogatz model each node is asked to rewire its *k*/2 rightmost edges with probality *β*.
-This means thaeach node has halways minimum degree *k*/2.
+In the Watts-Strogatz model each node rewires its *k*/2 rightmost edges with probality *β*.
+This means that each node has halways minimum degree *k*/2.
 Also, at *β* = 1, each edge has been rewired.
-Hence the probability of it existing is 0, contrary to the ER model.
+Hence the probability of it existing is smaller than *k*/(*N*-1), contrary to the ER model.

 In the adjusted model, each pair of nodes is connected with a certain connection probability.
 If the lattice distance between the potentially